shoumisarkar/bacteriophage/README.md

 `/02a_RefSeq and 02b_ResFinder` go over obtaining abundances from the RefSeq and ResFinder databases respectively for bacteriophages and resistomes.

 `/03_DownstreamAnalysis` describes the statistical methods implemented in our paper.

+`/04_Supplementary` contains additional bioinformatics preprocessing and downstream analyses implemented to obtain the Supplementary Material.